REDs Explained: Athletes

 Who’s at Risk?

-Athletes in sports where body weight or appearance is emphasized, like wrestling, figure skating, or cheerleading
+• Athletes in sports where weight or appearance is emphasized, like wrestling, figure skating, or cycling

 Why Does REDs Occur?

-REDs can develop for reasons related to how you balance your training, nutrition, and recovery.
-These include:
+REDs can develop for reasons related to how you balance your training, nutrition, and recovery, including:

 Understanding these factors can help you take steps to prevent REDs and keep your body in peak condition.